 The 1031 Exchanges are complex transactions that allow the counterparties to defer taxes.
 Deferred taxes include capital gains and depreciation recapture when exchanging like-kind properties.
 These are properties that are exchangeable with one another because they are both U.S. domestic properties.
-A set of safe harbor rules for a Reverse 1031 Exchange was issued by the Treasury and the IRS under Revenue Procedure 2000-37.
+Under Revenue Procedure 2000-37, the Treasury and the IRS issued a set of safe harbor rules for the Reverse 1031 Exchange.
 If you follow these rules, the IRS will not challenge your real estate transaction.

 Reverse 1031 Exchange Terms

 To understand a Reverse 1031 Exchange, it’s helpful to define some important terms:

 - Relinquished Property: The like-kind property disposed of in the Reverse 1031 Exchange.

 - Replacement Property: The like-kind property acquired in the Reverse 1031 Exchange.

 - Exchange Accommodation Titleholder (EAT): An unrelated, third-party (usually an LLC) that holds the title of either the relinquished or replacement property.
 A taxpayer parks the relinquished or replacement property with the EAT until the exchange closes.

 - Qualified Intermediary: Entity that sets up the EAT.

 - Exchangor: The taxpayer (an individual, LLC, partnership, corporation, business or institution) who completes the Reverse 1031 Exchange transaction.